TizenTeam/tau/tau/docs/guide/source/migration/switching-apps-to-tau.md

 # Switching your Apps to TAU

+It's highly recommendable to use our framework as it lets to optimize applications to the next level.
+This is a major fact for clients to be interested in applications.

 ## Basics

 ### How does the structure of folders changed
 In Previous version of library, default folder structure are:
-Structure of library tizen-web-ui-fw is like below:
+Structure of library `tizen-web-ui-fw` is like below:

 ```
 tizen-web-ui-fw/